ava-labs/avalanche-docs/style-checker-notes.md

 Look at `.markdownlint.json`.

+## Adding a File to the CI for Style Checking

+Edit `.github/workflows/ci.yml`.
+Add the file or folder to the `files` tag in the `Vale` task.

 ## Run Checkers Locally

 For readability, the CI only print errors.
 You absolutely should address warnings and suggestions in